thomasem/docker-znc/README.md

 # docker-znc
 Dockerized ZNC server

 First you'll want to generate your configuration.
 This image will mount a volume, `/var/lib/znc`, where it will place all of your ZNC configuration files.
-If you're interested in the why, here's a quick read for you: https://docs.docker.com/userguide/dockervolumes/.
+If you're interested in the why, [here](https://docs.docker.com/userguide/dockervolumes/) is a quick read for you.

 ```
 $ docker run -it --name znc-conf tmaddox/znc --makeconf
 ```

 This will pull down the image if it doesn't exist locally and invoke the interactive configuration creator from ZNC.

 ```
 [ .. ] Checking for list of available modules...
 [ >> ] ok